semih-suran/jewellery-store-fe/README.md

 ### [KNOWN-ISSUES]

-- For a Logged-In User > On Favourites Page, when adding an item to the bag, functionality is working but also throwing some BE errors

-- ItemDetails Page add to bag item throwing errors and adding with 0 qty
+- Currently all users can edit any other user's details

+- In shopping bag "+" and "-" buttons doesn't actually changing the quantity on the BE

 ### [Upcoming-Features]

-- My Account Page > not created yet (add/update your account details)
+- Admin Page > not created yet (add/remove/edit items, set stock quantity, Handle orders)

-- Reviews/Comments for each item > not available yet
+- Hot Deals Page > not created yet (discounts, best sellers)

-- Admin Page > not created yet (add/remove/edit items, Handle orders)
+- New Arrivals Page > not created yet (items added in the last 3 weeks(ish))

-## Figma Design

-Check out the Figma Design of the Jewellery Store: [Link will be updated!](https://jewellery-store-semih.netlify.app/)

 ## Live Page on Netlify

 Check out the live demo of the Jewellery Store: [Jewellery Store Live Page](https://jewellery-store-semih.netlify.app/)

-## Backend on Render

-Check out the Endpoints of the Jewellery Store: [Jewellery Store Endpoints](https://thenews-lhhv.onrender.com/api/)

 ## Tech Stack